Sajidali001/chat-ncp-proxy-server/N8N_INTEGRATION.md

 ## Troubleshooting n8n Connection Issues

+If you're experiencing connection issues with n8n, see the detailed troubleshooting guide: [N8N_TROUBLESHOOTING.md](N8N_TROUBLESHOOTING.md)

 ### 1. Firewall Settings
 Make sure Windows Firewall allows connections on port 7000:
 - Open Windows Defender Firewall
 - Click "Advanced settings"
 - Create a new "Inbound Rule" for port 7000
 - Allow the connection

+You can also run the `enable-firewall.bat` script as Administrator to automatically create the firewall rule.

 ### 2. Network Binding
 By default, the server listens on all interfaces (0.0.0.0), which should work for your local network.